alvaro20dam/alvaro20dam.github.io/_posts/2025-05-27-telecom-churn-analysis.md

 two_year = df[df['Contract'] == 'Two year']
 ```

 ```python
 plot_churn_by_tenure(monthly, 'Month-to-month')
 ```

-    C:\Users\admin\AppData\Local\Temp\ipykernel_2556\642956251.py:4: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame.
-    Try using .loc[row_indexer,col_indexer] = value instead

-    See the caveats in the documentation: https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#returning-a-view-versus-a-copy
-      data['tenure_bin'] = pd.cut(data['tenure'], bins=bins)
-    C:\Users\admin\AppData\Local\Temp\ipykernel_2556\642956251.py:7: FutureWarning: The default of observed=False is deprecated and will be changed to True in a future version of pandas.
-Pass observed=False to retain current behavior or observed=True to adopt the future default and silence this warning.
-      churn_by_tenure = (data.groupby('tenure_bin')['Churn']

 ![png](/assets/img/churn/output_18_1.png)

 ```python
 plot_churn_by_tenure(one_year, 'One year')
 ```

-    C:\Users\admin\AppData\Local\Temp\ipykernel_2556\642956251.py:4: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame.
-    Try using .loc[row_indexer,col_indexer] = value instead

-    See the caveats in the documentation: https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#returning-a-view-versus-a-copy
-      data['tenure_bin'] = pd.cut(data['tenure'], bins=bins)
-    C:\Users\admin\AppData\Local\Temp\ipykernel_2556\642956251.py:7: FutureWarning: The default of observed=False is deprecated and will be changed to True in a future version of pandas.
-Pass observed=False to retain current behavior or observed=True to adopt the future default and silence this warning.
-      churn_by_tenure = (data.groupby('tenure_bin')['Churn']

 ![png](/assets/img/churn/output_19_1.png)

 ```python
 plot_churn_by_tenure(two_year, 'Two year')
 ```

-    C:\Users\admin\AppData\Local\Temp\ipykernel_2556\642956251.py:4: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame.
-    Try using .loc[row_indexer,col_indexer] = value instead

-    See the caveats in the documentation: https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#returning-a-view-versus-a-copy
-      data['tenure_bin'] = pd.cut(data['tenure'], bins=bins)
-    C:\Users\admin\AppData\Local\Temp\ipykernel_2556\642956251.py:7: FutureWarning: The default of observed=False is deprecated and will be changed to True in a future version of pandas.
-Pass observed=False to retain current behavior or observed=True to adopt the future default and silence this warning.
-      churn_by_tenure = (data.groupby('tenure_bin')['Churn']

 ![png](/assets/img/churn/output_20_1.png)

 ## Model building

 ```python
 # Prep data